krasing/data-analysis-with-R/instructor_notes.md

 Review [Data Wrangling in R](#) to get a sense of how these packages allow you to manipulate data.
 You can use these packages to help you in the next programming task and in your future investigations.

 You may also download this useful [Data Wrangling Cheat Sheet](http://www.rstudio.com/wp-content/uploads/2015/02/data-wrangling-cheatsheet.pdf).
-There are some other useful cheat sheets at [RStudio](http://www.rstudio.com/resources/cheatsheets/).

 Colapse multiple columns into two columns: